shimaore/esl/src/esl.coffee.md

           call = new FreeSwitchResponse socket

+The connection-listener is called last to set the parser up and trigger the request-listener.

+          connectionListener call

 The `freeswitch_connect` event is triggered by our `connectionListener` once the parser is set up and ready.

-          call.once 'freeswitch_connect', ->

 The request-listener is called within the context of the `FreeSwitchResponse` object.

           try
             requestListener.call call

 All errors are reported on `FreeSwitchResponse`.

           catch exception
             call.emit 'error.listener', exception

-The connection-listener is called last to set the parser up and trigger the request-listener.

-          connectionListener call
           return

-        super()
         return

 The `server` we export is only slightly more complex.
 It sets up a filter so that the application only gets its own events, and sets up automatic cleanup which will be used before disconnecting the socket.